Dayspring Community

 Picture

-Dayspring acknowledges the role of First Nations people as the traditional custodians of the land on which Dayspring Events are held.
+Dayspring acknowledges the role of the Noongar People as the traditional custodians of the land on which Dayspring Events are held.
 Dayspring recognizes their unbroken continuing connection to land, water and community, their efforts to preserve and strengthen their culture and language and pays respects to elders past present and emerging who share in this work.

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this website, including files downloadable from this website without the permission of the copyright owner.